Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 About [PHC string format](https://github.com/P-H-C/phc-string-format/blob/master/phc-sf-spec.md)

 The PHSF data field stores only public KDF metadata: the KDF algorithm name, its cost parameters, and the salt.
 Encoders MUST NOT store the derived key, password hash output, Argon2 tag, PBKDF2 output, or any other KDF output in the PHSF chunk.
 When using a PHC-compatible string representation, the final hash/output component of the PHC string MUST be omitted.

+For AEAD encrypted datastreams, the PHSF data field identifies the KDF parameters used to derive the 32-byte master key `K_master` ([§8.3](../key_derivation_algorithms/index.md#83-hkdf-aead-stream-key-derivation)).

 ### 4.1.6.
 FDAT File data